spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 It creates the EKS cluster, ECR registry for JupyterHub images, IAM roles and policies for hubploy, the EKS autoscaler, etc.

 In the *aws* directory, configure the local deployment environment for the EKS cluster:
-- `awsudo arn:aws:iam::162808325377:role/deployment-name-hubploy-eks aws eks update-kubeconfig --name <deploymentName>`
+- `awsudo arn:aws:iam::162808325377:role/deployment-name-hubploy-eks aws eks update-kubeconfig --name <deployment-name>`

 Then run Terraform:
 - `terraform init`
-- Copy _your-cluster.tfvars.template_ to _deploymentName.tfvars_ and edit the contents
+- Copy _your-cluster.tfvars.template_ to _deployment-name.tfvars_ and edit the contents
-- `terraform apply -var-file=deploymentName.tfvars` (this will take a while...)
+- `terraform apply -var-file=deployment-name.tfvars` (this will take a while...)

 # Hubploy